 - Raspberry Chocolate Truffles

-- Peppermint Chocolate Truffle Pop
+- Peppermint Chocolate Truffles

-- 1 can unsweetened coconut cream ((13.5 oz, only use the top cream portion))
+- 1 can unsweetened coconut cream (or coconut milk, 13.5 oz, note)

-- 1 bag dark chocolate melting wafer ((10 oz))
+- 1 bag dark chocolate melting wafer (50% cocoa, 10 oz)

 - 1 cup sweetened shredded coconut